lauploix/archipelago/README.md

 The Stockholm archipelago is rather large (20 to 30 000 islands, depending how you count) and there are numerous places where one can anchor his boat for the night, bays or harbors.
 Here is a <a href="https://goo.gl/maps/oz3uS" target="_blank">bay</a>.

-The project helps by providing a list if isldands (or harbors) together with:
+The project helps by providing a list if islands / harbors together with:
 * The distance and direction to the place
 * The direction fo the wind (at this place)
 * The wind direction and force during he night (very important if you need to spend the night in a bay)